jjkeijser/cifs-over-ssh/Win10/Singlehost.md

 ## Disabling the 'SMB 1.0' Windows feature

+**NOTE**: for a lot of users this does not seem to apply.
+I have left this step in the tutorial, as it is good security practice anyways.

 Starting with Windows 10 update 1903 we need to disable the Windows feature `SMB 1.0`: